 After graduating from Pepperdine University with a Bachelor’s Degree in Elementary Education, as well as my California Teaching Credential, I taught 3rd and 4th grade at an independent school in Pasadena for five years.
 I loved the excitement and community of working as a teacher, yet in the classroom environment I began to notice students who were not receiving the academic support they needed to be successful.
 I observed students who lacked skills in specific academic areas, couldn’t focus on work in the classroom setting, or simply lacked confidence in their ability as learners.
 While I tried my best to meet the unique needs of each student, I realized that many of these students would benefit from more targeted, one-on-one instruction.
 This led me to further my own education in the field of Educational Therapy.

 Hello!
 My name is Catherine Stewart.
 I am a Southern California native, born and raised in Los Angeles.
 I studied Human Development and Psychology at the University of California, San Diego.
 My professional background has been centered around the fields of education and psychology where I have held many positions, including teacher, researcher, behavioral therapist, academic coach, and, most recently, learning specialist.
 In education, specifically, I have over 8 years of combined experience.
 I have worked with students of all ages, learning profiles, and backgrounds.
 My work has included planning and teaching lessons, reading and interpreting neuropsychological testing and IEPs to provide individualized support, executive functioning coaching, and generally supporting students with diagnosed learning disabilities, medical conditions, or other difficulties in learning.
-Currently, I am working on continuing courses for my certificate in Educational Therapy at UC Riverside and becoming an official member of the Association of Educational Therapists (AET).
+I recently completed my certificate in Educational Therapy at UC Riverside and am an official member of the Association of Educational Therapists (AET).
 I am a strong believer in a growth mindset and individualized learning.
 When I am not working with students, I love spending time with my family and friends, enjoying the outdoors, being active, baking, and traveling.

 Hello, my name is Gal!
 I was born in Chile and raised in Miami, Florida.
 Having graduated with a Bachelor’s in Communication Sciences and Disorders from the University of Central Florida, I went on to get my Master’s Degree in Educational Psychology.
 I have traveled the world teaching English and Spanish, as well as broadening my practice by assisting students with Special Needs, serving those with Autism, Down Syndrome and Cerebral Palsy.
 I have extensive experience working in the Los Angeles community, where I worked as an Educational Therapist and obtained training in Executive Functioning skills programs and the Lindamood-Bell ® program.
 Over these past years, I have also enjoyed the opportunity of homeschooling gifted students, and assisting with early reading and writing.
 I am always seeking to create meaningful connections and aid my students in their learning journey.